-Judiciary I Committee Substitute Adopted 5/12/09 PROPOSED HOUSE COMMITTEE SUBSTITUTE S661-PCS55416-RI-31
+Judiciary I Committee Substitute Adopted 5/12/09 House Committee Substitute Favorable 6/3/09 PROPOSED HOUSE COMMITTEE SUBSTITUTE S661-PCS55441-TG-28

-Short Title: A llocate Water Cost/Landlord-Tenant Changes.
-(Public) Sponsors: Referred to: March 19, 2009 COST FOR EQUIPMENT TO IMPROTE CERTAIN UT FOR SUMM UNDERTAK SERVICES CIRCUMSTA ANCES UNDER WHICH A CITY MAY ORDER A DV TENANT USING NG LANDLORDS BY REPAIRING OF A JUDGMENT CATION OF THE DMINISTRATIVE BLISHING THE The General Assoming SECT "(g) In additional and establish rate conservation, the allow a lessor to AND CLOSED. embly of North Carolina enacts: CION 1.(a) G.S.
-62-110(g) reads as rewritten: dition to the authority to issue a certificate of public conventes otherwise granted in this Chapter, for the purpose of a Commission may, consistent with the public interest, add to charge for the costs of providing water or sewer service contiguous premises.
-The following provisions shall apply: encouraging water opt procedures that ce to persons who (1) (1a) All charges for water or sewer service shall be based on consumption of water, which shall be determined by me of all water consumed and not by any partial meas consumption, unless specifically authorized by the Com The rate charged by the lessor shall not exceed the unicharged by the supplier of the service.
-If the contiguous premises were built prior to 1989 and the the user's metered tered measurement of water mission.consumed. t consumption rate that the measurement of the tenant's total water usage is economical, the lessor may allocate the cost for water are the tenant using equipment that measures the tenant's hot case, each tenant shall be billed a percentage of the lasewer costs for water usage in the dwelling units based used in the tenant's dwelling unit.
-The percentage of allocated for each dwelling unit shall be equal to the impractical or not ad sewer service to water usage.
-In that adlord's water and upon the hot water total water usage individually submetered hot water usage divided by all submetered hot water usage in all dwelling units.
-The following conditions apply to billing for 1 2 water and sewer service under this subdivision: 3 A lessor shall not utilize a ratio utility billing system or other a. allocation billing system that does not rely on individually 4 5 submetered hot water usage to determine the allocation of water and 6 sewer costs.
-7 The lessor shall not include in a tenant's bill the cost of water and b. sewer service used in common areas or water loss due to leaks in the 8 9 lessor's water mains.
-A lessor shall not bill or attempt to collect for excess water usage resulting from a plumbing malfunction or other 10 11 condition that is not known to the tenant or that has been reported to 12 the lessor.
-13 All equipment used to measure water usage shall comply with c. guidelines promulgated by the American Water Works Association.
-14 The lessor shall maintain records for a minimum of 12 months that 15 d. demonstrate how each tenant's allocated costs were calculated for 16 17 water and sewer service.
-Upon advanced written notice to the lessor, a tenant may inspect the records during reasonable business hours.
-18 19 Bills for water and sewer service sent by the lessor to the tenant shall e.
-20 contain all the following information: The amount of water and sewer services allocated to the 21 1.
-22 tenant during the billing period.
-23 The method used to determine the amount of water and sewer 2.
-24 services allocated to the tenant.
-25 Beginning and ending dates for the billing period.
-3. 26 4.
-The past-due date, which shall not be less than 25 days after 27 the bill is mailed.
-28 5.
-A local or toll-free telephone number and address that the 29 tenant can use to obtain more information about the bill.
-30 31
+individually submetered hot water usage divided by all submetered hot water 1 2 usage in all dwelling units.
+The following conditions apply to billing for 3 water and sewer service under this subdivision: 4 A lessor shall not utilize a ratio utility billing system or other 5 allocation billing system that does not rely on individually submetered hot water usage to determine the allocation of water and 6 7 sewer costs.
+8 The lessor shall not include in a tenant's bill the cost of water and b.
+9 sewer service used in common areas or water loss due to leaks in the lessor's water mains.
+A lessor shall not bill or attempt to collect for 10 11 excess water usage resulting from a plumbing malfunction or other condition that is not known to the tenant or that has been reported to 12 13 the lessor.
+14 All equipment used to measure water usage shall comply with c. guidelines promulgated by the American Water Works Association.
+15 The lessor shall maintain records for a minimum of 12 months that 16 d.
+17 demonstrate how each tenant's allocated costs were calculated for water and sewer service.
+Upon advanced written notice to the lessor, 18 a tenant may inspect the records during reasonable business hours.
+19 20 Bills for water and sewer service sent by the lessor to the tenant shall e.
+21 contain all the following information: 22 The amount of water and sewer services allocated to the 1.
+23 tenant during the billing period.
+24 2.
+The method used to determine the amount of water and sewer 25 services allocated to the tenant.
+Beginning and ending dates for the billing period.
+26 3.
+The past-due date, which shall not be less than 25 days after 27 4.
+28 the bill is mailed.
+29 5.
+A local or toll-free telephone number and address that the 30 tenant can use to obtain more information about the bill.

-SECTION 1.(b) This section becomes effective July 1, 2010.
 SECTION 2.
 G.S.
 42-34(b) reads as rewritten: